 One of the main areas for opportunities in the industrial segment is in automotive manufacturing.
 As more Indonesians recover from the economic effects of the pandemic, the return to the new normal will be coupled with a spike in car production, sometime beginning this August.
 This is a corollary to a growing middle-class segment with significantly higher wages than during the pandemic period, who will be its primary source of demand.
-As a result, there will be a surge in demand for automotive coatings as manufacturers race to meet the previous color mixers were done manually and were limited in choice of colors, this machine is able to tint up to 10,000 colors from just a handful of neutral bases in just over three minutes.
+As a result, there will be a surge in demand for automotive coatings as manufacturers race to meet the growing urbanization and travel needs of this segment of society.

+The rise in technological capacity will also prove to be a gamechanger for the paint industry.
+The computerized colour tinting machine (CCM) is one such example.
+Where previous color mixers were done manually and were limited in choice of colors, this machine is able to tint up to 10,000 colors from just a handful of neutral bases in just over three minutes.
 These improvements have had a marked impact on efficiency and quality which has resulted in more satisfied consumers.
 PT Nipsea is also the first paint company to give a 100% Colour Accuracy and Colour Consistency Guarantee for all our CCM machine tinted products.